likithasp01/Excel-Project/README.md

 # Bike Buyers Excel Dashboard Project

-## Overview
+## Problem Statement

-This project analyzes customer demographic data to identify factors that influence bike purchases.
-The analysis was performed using Microsoft Excel and includes data cleaning, pivot tables, and an interactive dashboard.
+Understanding customer purchasing behavior is essential for businesses to improve marketing strategies and increase sales.
+This project analyzes customer demographic data to identify the key factors influencing bike purchase decisions.
+Using Microsoft Excel, the data was cleaned, analyzed, and transformed into an interactive dashboard that provides valuable business insights.

+---

 ## Dataset

-The dataset contains customer information such as:
+The dataset contains customer demographic and purchasing information, including:

 * Marital Status
 * Gender